 Select Service accounts from the navigation.

 Select the service account to create an access token for, and open the Access tokens tab:

 A Name for the token.

 When the token Expires.
 By default, Never.

 Select the Create access token button when you're finished configuring the token.

 A window will appear printing your access token to the screen.
 Save your token somewhere safe before closing this window, as your token will not be stored and cannot be retrieved later:

-This access token is the authentication vehicle through which you'll be able to script secret injection to your machines and applications.
+This access token is the authentication vehicle through which you'll be able to script secret injection and editing by your machines and applications.